First-Year Seminar

 FYS 145 Life in the Classroom-Narratives of Teachers and Students in Context (4 Credits)

 This course inquires into the day-to-day lives of teachers and students in U.S. K-12 classrooms, specifically through the lens of narratives.
 Students engage with works of ethnography and portraiture that reflect a range of school settings and student developmental levels.
 Further insights are derived from guest speakers, classroom observations, documentaries and other resources.
 Course readings, discussions and assignments facilitate in-depth explorations of real-world school contexts–considering the implications of these past and present accounts for the future.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 (E) WI {S}

 Fall, Spring, Alternate Years